Manhattan Condo, Condop, Coop and Rental Apartment Terminology

-Classic: in a pre-war building, an apartment which has a formal dining room, and, in a larger apartment, one or two maids' rooms.
+Classic: in a pre-war building, an apartment that has a formal dining room, and, in a larger apartment, one or two maids' rooms.
 A "classic 6", for example, is a six-room apartment in a pre-war building that has a living room, formal dining room, two bedrooms, kitchen, maid's room, and 1, 2, or 3 baths.
 In the larger classics, it is common to find the smaller maids' rooms combined into one larger room.
 Frequently, pre-war buildings have been gutted and "rehabbed," but room counts and layouts will usually be listed according to their original configuration.

-Convertible, Flex or Junior: an apartment with an alcove off the living room which can be converted to another bedroom or used as a dining area.
+Convertible, Flex or Junior: an apartment with an alcove off the living room that can be converted to another bedroom or used as a dining area.
 A "convertible two-bedroom" or "flex two" is a one-bedroom apartment with a large alcove and one or two bathrooms.

 Duplex: Two floors in an apartment.